Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Cross section measurements

 An assessment of the quality of the fit to the production component of \ttg is shown in Fig.~\ref{fig:impacts_inclusive} through the postfit deviations of nuisance parameters from their prefit values (``pulls'') as well as their postfit reduction in uncertainty (``constraints'').
 The nuisance parameters are ranked by the impact that shifting their fitted values would have on the central value of the cross section modifier.
 In the figure, if the data-taking period is specified alongside the uncertainty name, it indicates that this component of the uncertainty is uncorrelated between periods.
+Similarly, if "norm." or "shape" is specified alongside the uncertainty name, it indicates an uncertainty modifying only the normalization or only the shape of the template histograms, respectively.
 The normalization of the \ttg decay component is an unconstrained nuisance in the fit, and its value and uncertainty after the fit are shown in the respective row, instead of the constraint.
 Only the uncertainty on the measurement is quoted in the figure, not the uncertainty on the theoretical prediction used to normalize the \ttg decay component.
 A goodness of fit test is performed using the saturated model~\cite{Gross:2010qma}, and the $p$-value is found to be 0.71, indicating a good agreement between the data and the postfit predictions.